-Sports medicine programs require an undergraduate degree.
-Both master's degree and medical school programs are available through 4-year colleges and universities.
+Sports medicine programs require an undergraduate degree for admission.
+Master's degree and medical school programs, including postdoctoral study though a residency or fellowship, are available through 4-year universities.

 Master's Degree in Sports Medicine

 Students learn to evaluate current research in sports medicine and apply it to their clients' needs.
 Some programs allow students to develop a specialty in coaching, sports hospitality management or National Collegiate Athletic Association compliance.
 Programs with a thesis requirement have advisers that mentor students as they conduct original research, present their findings at conferences and possibly prepare their studies for publication.
 Programs may provide internship opportunities.
 Applicants need a bachelor's degree and GRE scores.

 Doctor of Medicine (M.D.), Specialty in Sports Medicine

 Most medical schools have similar curricula for the first 3-4 years, but differ in teaching style and class size.
 During the final two years, students complete clinical rotations in different areas of medicine.
 Students with an interest in sports medicine will want to apply for residencies and fellowships in sports medicine after graduating from medical school.
 Applicants to medical schools will need comprehensive education at the bachelor's degree level in biology, chemistry, organic chemistry and physics, along with scores on the MCAT.